 Understand why your teen wants to move

-Understanding the teenager’s desire to move helps assess what measures need to be taken.
+Understanding the teenager’s desire to move helps assess what measures need to be taken for custody modification.

 For example, what if the child wants to relocate because they feel they aren’t getting enough time with the non-custodial parent?